Blót: Function

 More than just a simple sacrifice, blót was central to all the ritual activities that took place in Norse sacral structures.

 Help from the gods

 Bulls have been noted to have been often sacrificed when seeking help from the gods in legal matters.
-Blót are also often described as being performed in order to achieve good harvests, with some texts explicitly recording that they are held til árs ok friðar ("for a good harvest and peace").
+Blót are also often described as being performed to achieve good harvests, with some texts explicitly recording that they are held til árs ok friðar ("for a good harvest and peace").
 The rituals are suggested to be effective by some sources such as Fagrskinna, which notes that Hákon Sigurðarson restored the holy sites that had been damaged by Christians and made more blót than before and soon a period of prosperity followed, with a greater grain harvest and abundance of herring.
 This has been argued to show an ideology that a legitimate ruler must protect holy places and uphold blót so as to maintain a good relationship with the gods, in turn leading to the good fortunes of the people.